 - User manual: Always consult your pressure washer manual to find out the proper way to use it.
 Also, especially to find out the safest chemicals to use in the detergent tank.

 - Do not operate the pressure washer without water.
 This will lead to untimely failure of the pump seals.

 - Avoid running power washer in bypass or over a few minutes (working unit and undepressed trigger).
 The water flows around in a closed loop and heats up fast.
 Many pumps contain a thermal-relief valve, however, if the valve malfunctions, the pump can get damaged.

 - Ensure the water source gives the quantity of water that the pump needs.
 Otherwise, the pump will suck in air, and this can damage it.
 The first thing you will notice when there is air in the pump is that there won’t be enough pressure and you will hear a hammering noise.

 Pressure washing is a quick, effective means to clean your home or driveway.
 Just stick to the tips in this write-up, and you will love the result.
-If you want to avoid passing through the stress of renting or purchasing a pressure washer and spending the time pressure washing your driveway and sidewalk, contact us at End of Lease Clean pressure cleaning now to see how we can help.
+If you want to avoid passing through the stress of renting or purchasing a pressure washer and spending the time pressure washing your driveway and sidewalk, contact us at End of Lease Clean pressure cleaning now or call us to see how we can help.